-Reps and warranties refer to statements of fact that the seller makes when trying to persuade the buyer into the purchase of the business.
-Each of the parties in the transaction relies on each other to provide true information about the transaction.
+Reps and warranties refer to statements of fact that a seller makes as part of trying to persuade a buyer to purchase their business.
+Each of the parties in the transaction relies on the other to provide true information about the transaction.
 The seller provides assurance that the business is worth the investment that the buyer plans to make.

-On the other hand, the buyer must be provided with information to support the seller’s stand in the transaction.
-Some of the information includes financial statements, lists of current contracts, customer listings, proof of asset ownership, etc.
+The buyer must be provided with sufficient information to support the seller’s asking price in the transaction.
+Some of this information includes financial statements, lists of current contracts, customer listings, and proof of asset ownership.

-During the negotiations for the purchase of a business, it is the role of the buyer to demand more information from the seller with regards to certain statements of fact made by the seller.
-It is because the buyer bears more risks than the seller and must make sure that all questions are forwarded to the seller for a response and that all information required for the transaction is provided.
+During the negotiations for the purchase of a business, it is the role of the buyer to demand more information from the seller in regard to certain statements of fact made by the seller.
+This is because the buyer bears more risks than the seller and, therefore, must make sure that all questions are forwarded to the seller for a response and that all information required for the transaction is provided.

 The buyer’s legal team is also tasked with ascertaining that the deal is within the legal framework.
-If the buyer intends to use its stock as part of the consideration for the transaction, it must make a statement that the stock provided is free of any encumbrances and is legally able to offer the stock.
+If the buyer intends to use its stock as part of the consideration for the transaction, it must make a statement to the seller that the stock provided is free of any encumbrances and that the buyer is legally allowed to offer the stock.

 What Lawyers Look For in Reps and Warranties

-The reps and warranties present an avenue for the buyer to conduct due diligence for the transaction, and the attorneys representing the buyer must scrutinize the deal to ensure it is fair to both the buyer and the seller.
+The reps and warranties present an avenue for the buyer to conduct due diligence for the transaction.
+The attorneys representing the parties must scrutinize the deal to ensure it is fair to both the buyer and the seller.

-Some of the information that the buyer’s attorneys check in the representation and warranties include:
+Some of the information that the buyer’s attorneys check in the representations and warranties include:

-1. Legality of the business: It involves scrutinizing the legal formation of the business, authority to operate, and rights to enter into a binding contract with the buyer.
+1. Legality of the business: This involves scrutinizing the legal formation of the business, its authority to operate, and the seller’s rights to enter into a binding contract with the buyer.

-2. Tax audit queries: The scrutiny ensures that the business on sale has never been under the radar of the IRS (or other appropriate tax authority) for breach of income and deductions disclosures.
+2. Tax audit queries: Tax scrutiny ensures that the business for sale has never been on the radar of the IRS (or other appropriate tax authority) for breach of income and deductions disclosures.

 3. The accuracy of the financial instruments: A statement of fact that requires the seller to fully disclose all financial statements of the business and provide the assurance that they are clean, current, and accurate to the point of verifiability.

-5. Employees state of affairs: They should ensure there is a statement of declaration of the settlement of employees’ contributions and benefits.
+5. Employees’ benefits state of affairs: There should be a statement of declaration of the settlement of employees’ contributions and benefits.

-6. Environmental liability: An assurance that there are no pending obligations relating to the environment.
+6. Environmental liability: An assurance that there are no pending obligations relating to environmental issues.

-7. State of the documents: A statement that any and all supplied trading documents are accurate and correct.
+7. State of the documents: A statement that any and all supplied trading documents are accurate and complete.

 Benefits of Reps and Warranties

-In a buy and sell agreement, the seller is required to provide detailed information to back up the statements of facts presented to the buyer who has little or no knowledge about the business.
-Here are some of the benefits of reps and warranties to both parties:
+In a buy and sell agreement, the seller is required to provide detailed information to back up the statements of facts presented to the buyer, who may have little or no other knowledge about the business.
+Here are some of the benefits of reps and warranties for both parties: